-There are exceptions, however.
-Sometimes death is sudden and mundane and comes for no good reason.
-A sudden brain aneurysm, quietly drown or suffocate while unconscious, any simple accident.
+Sometimes death is sudden and mundane and comes for no reason.
+A sudden brain aneurysm, stroke, or heart attack, quietly drowning or suffocating while unconscious; any simple accident.
 While a Life Will Kill You death is very undramatic in itself, it's always very dramatic on an emotional level.

-Sometimes this is contrasted to the character having lived through muchworse before something mundane got dangerous to a fatal level, and sometimes not.
-The character does NOT have to be heroic or powerful in any way, it's enough that the character lived in a setting that wasn't clearly marked Anyone Can Die.
+Sometimes this is contrasted to the character having lived through much worse before something mundane got dangerous to a fatal level.
+The character does NOT have to be heroic or powerful in any way.
+It's enough that the character lived in a setting that wasn't clearly marked as Anyone Can Die.
 Since the trope is about how death is portrayed, it can in special cases (see the The Onion example) also cover deaths caused by aging or whatever.

 Sometimes played as An Aesop about appreciating your loved ones while you still have them.